postgres/postgres/contrib/pg_tde/documentation/docs/functions.md

 * If set to `true` (default), a new key must be unique.
   If the provider already stores a key by that name, the function returns an error.
-* If set to `false`, an existing principal key will be reused.
+* If set to `false`, an existing principal key may be reused.

 ### pg_tde_set_default_principal_key

 Creates or rotates the default principal key for the server using the specified key provider.

-The default key is automatically used by any database that doesn't have a specific key created the first time an encrypted database object is created.
+The default key is automatically used as a principal key by any database that doesn't have a specific principal key created the first time an encrypted database object is created.

 ```
 SELECT pg_tde_set_default_principal_key('name-of-the-principal-key','provider-name','ensure_new_key');